davidmacn/ADT-Usage-Exercises/Exercises/Ex1/Readme.md

 3. Activate the class

-## Exercice 1.6 - Create method from statements
+## Exercise 1.6 - Create method from statements

 Go to class zcl_exo1_d_####